temporary exhibitions

 Heavens of Heavens – Tihamér Gyarmathy’s paintings in the exhibition at the Bible Museum illuminate something of a world whose many mysteries we already know well through natural science, yet it is faith that sees and understands in all this the Creator, the great Creator of the universe.

-In addition to a few early figurative works, the exhibition presents more than half a hundred of the artist’s post-war paintings, as well as some of his contemporaries
+In addition to a few early figurative works, the exhibition presents more than half a hundred of the artist’s post-war paintings, as well as some of his contemporaries.

 From Generation to Generation – Böhm-Collection

-Until 27th July 2024
+From 24th March to 27th July 2024

 From generation to generation – preceding and proceeding in our footsteps…